rrickyp/jose-ricky/README.md

   6. If the dealer's card exceed 21, likewise the player promptly wins the game.

 Code Requirement:
-  1. Generation of random game sets or events
+  1. Generation of random game sets or events --> we generate random cards for the player and dealer.
-  2. Data structures for storing game status
+  2. Data structures for storing game status --> we store each player and dealer's card values.
-  3. Dynamic memory management
+  3. Dynamic memory management --> the numbers of cards depend on the player's actions.
-  4. File input/output (e.g., for loading/saving game status)
+  4. File input/output (e.g., for loading/saving game status) --> every time the game starts, the records of wins and loses of the player will be displayed.
-  5. Program codes in multiple files
+  5. Program codes in multiple files --> we will divide the modules according to the features, such as, MathProblem, WhoIsTheWinner, CardsValue.